For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Wondering if you should get a store card?
 While we accept that it is possible to use them to your advantage, we'd also argue that their dangers aren't generally made clear enough by shops.

-So before you get one, please read on to find out why we at Save the Student advise against getting them.
+So before you get one, please read on to find out why we at Save the Student have concerns about store cards.

 Here are some reasons not to sign up for a store card: